RayZorb/Highcharts-for-Weather34/README.md

-# Highcharts for WX-HWS (requires WeeWX 3.9.0 or later)
+# Highcharts for Weather34 (requires WeeWX 3.9.2 or later)

 Credits: -